© 2005 – 2018

 Two hundred miles south, authorities sought out the “person of interest” seen at the Kansas City apartment building.
 Bill and Kay’s relatives and a number of volunteers spent days searching the area surrounding the Wood’s home.

 Prior to their marriage, Bill and Kay had both been widowed.
-They’d just celebrated their third wedding anniversary July 14 — only 16 days before they vanished.
+They’d just celebrated their third wedding anniversary July 14 — only 16 days before Bill’s death and Kay’s disappearance.

 Family members described them as deeply in love, often holding hands like teenagers.